 — Michelle Gibson (@WellingtonHomez) November 6, 2018

 The above real estate article “Should Home Sellers Ignore Low Ball Offers?” was written by Michelle Gibson of Wellington Florida Real Estate.
-Specializing in residential real estate since 2001 Michelle Gibson is experienced in assisting buyer’s, seller’s, landlord’s, tenant’s and would love to share her knowledge and expertise and guide you through the entire real estate process.
+Specializing in residential real estate since 2001 in Wellington and the surrounding area.
+Michelle Gibson is experienced in assisting buyers, sellers, landlords and tenants.
+She would love to share her expertise and guide you through the entire real estate process.

 We service the following areas; Wellington, Lake Worth, Royal Palm Beach, Boynton Beach, West Palm Beach, Loxahatchee, Greenacres and more.
 If you are considering selling your home, we welcome the opportunity to work with you and list your home with a top Realtor in Wellington Florida